farsabbutt/inline-style-to-tsx-jsx/README.md

-# HTML INLINE STYLES CONVERTER TOOL
+# HTML Inline styles to converter tool
 This tool can be used to convert HTML with inline styles to an TSX/JSX compatible HTML

 https://html-inline-styles-converter.com